davidecassenti/8.bit-css/README.md

 ## How to use

 In order to use **8.bit** CSS, you should just import the CSS file into the page.
+File(s) are stored under `public/css/`.

 There are 4 available themes:

 | Theme  | Filename                      |
 |--------|-------------------------------|